By David Joel Miller.

 Yes, it is not only possible to get a DUI or DWI while drinking beer, it is remarkable common.

 Lots of people fool themselves into thinking that if they drink beer or wine they are not going to have a problem.
-Truth of the matter is that beer contains alcohol and anything that contains alcohol can get you drunk.
+The truth of the matter is that beer contains alcohol and anything that contains alcohol can get you drunk.

 It is common for someone who has a problem with intoxication once to tell themselves that if they just skipped the hard stuff they will be all right.
 Sometimes their family and friends encourage this delusion.